-The Concert Band's Guest Artist Series, presented by The United States Air Force Band, provides a wonderful opportunity for the public to experience the Air Force's high level of professionalism through concerts featuring wonderful classical guest artists.
+The Concert Band's Guest Artist Series, presented by The United States Air Force Band, provides an opportunity for the public to experience the Air Force's high level of professionalism through concerts featuring renowned guest musicians.

 Tickets are available here for these FREE concerts: http://usafband.eventbrite.com